RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 To prepare a USB thumb drive for use with Nextor on the PicoVerse 2040 cartridge, follow these steps:

 1. Connect the USB thumb drive to your PC.
 2. Create a 4GB maximum FAT16 partition on the thumb drive.
-You can use built-in OS tools or third-party partitioning software to do this.
+You can use built-in Nextor OS tool (CALL FDISK while in MSX Basic) or third-party partitioning software to do this.
 3. Copy the Nextor system files to the root directory of the FAT16 partition.
 You can obtain the Nextor system files from the official Nextor distribution or repository.
 You also need the COMMAND2 file for the command shell:
    1. [Nextor Download Page](https://github.com/Konamiman/Nextor/releases)
    2. [Command2 Download Page](http://www.tni.nl/products/command2.html)
 4. Copy any MSX ROMs (`.ROM` files) or disk images (`.DSK` files) you want to use with Nextor to the root directory of the thumb drive.
 5. Install SofaRun or any other Nextor-compatible launcher on the thumb drive if you plan to use it for launching ROMs and DSKs.
 You can download SofaRun from its official source here: [SofaRun](https://www.louthrax.net/mgr/sofarun.html)
 6. Safely eject the thumb drive from your PC.
+7. Connect the thumb drive to the PicoVerse 2040 cartridge using a USB OTG adapter or cable if necessary.

+> **Note:** Not all USB thumb drives are compatible with the PicoVerse 2040 cartridge.
+If you encounter issues, try using a different brand or model of thumb drive.
+>
+> **Note:** Remember Nextor needs a minimum of 128 KB of RAM to operate.
+If you are using the standard Nextor firmware (-s1 option), ensure your MSX has enough RAM available.

 ## Improvements ideas
 - Improve the ROM type detection heuristics to cover more mappers and edge cases.